jarun/nnn/README.md

   - Removed navigation restriction with relative paths (and let permissions handle it)
   - Sort entries by file size (largest to smallest)
   - Shortcut to invoke file name copier (set using environment variable `NNN_COPIER`)
+  - Change to last visited directory on quit

 #### File association
   - Set `NNN_OPENER` to let a desktop opener handle it all.
 E.g.: